2020 SE Powell Blvd

 Youth Progress Learning Center serves a fluctuating student population who are supported by three full-time teachers, a Vocational and Life Skills Coordinator, a program assistant, a part time Math Aide and two administrators.
 The teaching staff is highly trained in their content area and is skilled at providing differentiated instruction to accommodate the differing learning styles and levels of our students.
 Our teachers are patient, kind, and professional when working with our students.

 Youth Progress Learning Center is embedded in the broader Youth Progress treatment program.
-The Learning Center shares a building with the day treatment team and students’ daily schedule are developed in conjunction with therapeutic staff to ensure access to academic support, vocational and life skills instruction, offense specific treatment and mental health appointments.
+The Learning Center shares a building with the day treatment team and students’ daily schedules are developed in conjunction with therapeutic staff to ensure access to academic support, vocational and life skills instruction, offense specific treatment and mental health appointments.

 The school is located in the urban community of Southeast Portland and students originate from all over the state of Oregon.
 Our students face a number of barriers to earning a high school diploma including multiple high school disruptions and frequent school changes.
 Our student population experiences severe emotional, behavioral, social, legal and/or familial challenges.